mersinvald/tdjson-sys/README.md

 tdlib-sys = "0.1.0"
 ```

-And let the Cargo do it's magick!
+And let the Cargo do it's magic!
 ```bash
 cargo build
 ```